IATA-Cargo/ONE-Record/Documentation_website/docs/General/governance.md

 - Improvements as a result of feedback from live implementations of ONE Record

 While this list is not exhaustive it is representative of the reasons why the standard will evolve in the future.

+# Data Model

+For more details on the governance around the Data Model part, please refer to the [dedicated page](./../Data-Model/governance.md).